evadecker/genderswap.fm/src/routes/about/+page.md

 I was first inspired by Andrea Lawlor's [_Paul Takes the Form of a Mortal Girl_](https://bookshop.org/a/97627/9780525566182):

 > Some covers deliver the age-old simple pleasures of drag—knowledge, the opportunity to investigate the simulacra and make comparisons, that obscure little frisson of dissonance.
-Take Joan Baez singing "Virgil Kane is my name... like my father before me, I’m a working man" (which, of course, is originally from The Band’s "[The Night They Drove Old Dixie Down](cover/the-night-they-drove-old-dixie-down-joan-baez)) or Cait O’Riordan from the Pogues crooning, "My name is Jock Stewart, I’m a canny gun man" (from the traditional "[I’m a Man You Don’t Meet Every Day](cover/im-a-man-you-dont-meet-every-day-the-pogues)").
+Take Joan Baez singing "Virgil Kane is my name... like my father before me, I’m a working man" (which, of course, is originally from The Band’s “[The Night They Drove Old Dixie Down](cover/the-night-they-drove-old-dixie-down-joan-baez))” or Cait O’Riordan from the Pogues crooning, "My name is Jock Stewart, I’m a canny gun man" (from the traditional “[I’m a Man You Don’t Meet Every Day](cover/im-a-man-you-dont-meet-every-day-the-pogues)”).
 Joan Baez’s contralto can, if you squint your ears, pass as a farm-boy tenor; Cait O’Riordan’s chalky delivery might be that of a rich ponce.

 After finishing the book, I made a [big Spotify playlist](https://open.spotify.com/playlist/5YQ4AyxQ6DeDxKJgSryAU2?si=e56f2c3d59fc4a00) for covers.
 Over time, the playlist got too unwieldy to manage, so I made this site.
 It's much nicer.